Football: Africa Cup Of Nations Table - UrduPoint

 Football: Africa Cup Of Nations Table

-Yamoussoukro, (APP - UrduPoint / Pakistan Point News - 16th Jan, 2024) Africa Cup of Nations table in Ivory Coast on Monday (played, won, drawn, lost, goals for, goals against, points):
+SanPédro, (APP - UrduPoint / Pakistan Point News - 18th Jan, 2024) Africa Cup of Nations table in the Ivory Coast on Wednesday (played, won, drawn, lost, goals for, goals against, points):

-Note: Group winners and runners-up and four highest-ranked third-placed teams qualify for the knockout stage
+Note: Group winners and runners-up and four highest-ranked third-placed teams qualify for knockout stage

 Recent Stories